pceric/kafka-offset-lag-for-prometheus/README.md

 * SASL_USER=SASL username if required (default "")
 * SASL_PASS=SASL password if required (default "")
 * DEBUG=true or false (default false)
+* ALGORITHM=The SASL SCRAM SHA algorithm sha256 or sha512 as mechanism (default "")

 You may also build and run locally using cli arguments.
 See the Dockerfile for build instructions.